 3.2 Directions

-Begin by measuring out all the ingredients accurately.
-This step is crucial for ensuring consistent results in your cookies.
-Preheat your oven to 350°F (175°C) and line a baking sheet with parchment paper.
+Measure everything out.
+This makes the cookies turn out right.
+Preheat oven to 350°F (175°C) and line a baking sheet with parchment paper.

-Once baked, remove the cookies from the oven and let them cool on the baking sheet for about 5 minutes before transferring them to a wire rack to cool completely.
-Store the cooled cookies in an airtight container at room temperature for up to a week or freeze them for longer storage.
+Let cookies cool on the sheet 5 minutes before moving to a wire rack.
+Store in an airtight container at room temp up to a week or freeze for months.

 4. Tips for Perfect Peanut Butter Oatmeal Cookies